seanpm2001/Documentation/README.md

 I want there to be a level of trust here.
 If a link seems suspicious to you, remember that this is a safe project.
 If you still feel unsure, hover over it.

 **Current problem:** there are so many links, it might be overwhelming to some.
 This is a listing of my complete documentation set, spanning every single project.
 Continue at your own pace.
-Going through all of this will take more than 24 hours.
+Going through all of this in depth will take more than 168 hours (1 week)

 <!-- Notes 2023.01.28